 Translation of open enrollment materials is incredibly complex as it involves different services and different options for different employee groups with data that has to be written into clear options that are selected against an uncertain future.
 Open Enrollment is often the only period where employees and their families make informed decisions about their healthcare coverage.
 These decisions are based on several key healthcare concepts that many find difficult to understand.
 In this infographic, we lay out another aspect by discussing the need for translating Open Enrollment materials and healthcare information.
 In this version, we reiterate the complexity of the healthcare concepts and several aspects where healthcare communications can be improved to appeal to a wider audience.
 Of course, if you do work with an employee population who can significantly benefit from translation, especially if their decision making reaches far into the family, that may not be bilingual, contact Language Solutions.
+We specialize in open enrollment materials for Spanish speakers in particular and have a proprietary glossary of healthcare terminology from all health plans that have the translations of their plans in Spanish available.

 Decision to begin translation of Open Enrollment